Most Dangerous Spiders in California

 Recluse Spiders in California

-Out of the two types mentioned in this article, the recluse is definitely the most poisonous spider in California.
-You may encounter the Arizona Recluse, the Baja Recluse, the Chilean Recluse, the Desert Recluse, Martha's Recluse and the Russell's Recluse.
-They all fall within the Brown Recluse family, although not all of them are brown in color.
+Out of the two types mentioned in this article, the recluse generally has the worst bite.
+The Arizona Recluse, Baja Recluse, Chilean Recluse, Desert Recluse, Martha's Recluse, and Russell's Recluse can all be found in certain parts of California.

-Recluse spiders are nocturnal and like to hide away in dark places.
-They are seldom seen by humans.
+Recluse spiders are generally timid and seldom seen by humans.
 Bites usually occur when someone reaches or feels around in an area that they can’t see, or when someone puts on an old item of clothing that the spider was hiding in.

 Symptoms of a bite typically start between 2 and 6 hours afterwards and can include: